aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 ### Fixes and Enhancements

 - Added more debug loggers ([#66](https://github.com/aaronrai24/DollarDiscordBot/issues/66)) to help with debugging codebase
+- Added ability to reload dollars extensions without restarting the bot ([#113](https://github.com/aaronrai24/DollarDiscordBot/issues/113))
 - Added feature to notify of planned downtime/mainenance and newly discovered bugs.
 - Added message reactions to reduce spam in the preferred text channel/commands channel
-- Addressed java.lang.RuntimeException ([#60](https://github.com/aaronrai24/DollarDiscordBot/issues/60)) by updating Java on Dollar's server
+- Addressed java.lang.RuntimeException ([#60](https://github.com/aaronrai24/DollarDiscordBot/issues/60)) by switching to Docker
 - Cleaned up codebase and removed unused imports as well as corrected current methods to import libraries and classes([#85](https://github.com/aaronrai24/DollarDiscordBot/issues/85)).
 - Fixed an issue where dollar would not leave a voice channel after being idle for 10 minutes
 - Fixed an issue where orphaned channels were getting created by Dollar's auto-channel-creation feature ([#112](https://github.com/aaronrai24/DollarDiscordBot/issues/112)).